benansell/elm-webpack-seed/README.md

 * autoprefixer - automatically adds browser specific prefixes to css
 * dev server - local development
 * deployment - bundles and minifies js & css for production
+* long-term caching - output file names use chunkhash for cache busting

 ## Prerequisites
 The install guide assumes that you already have the following installed: